GoogleCloudPlatform/cloud-sql-proxy/README.md

-# Cloud SQL Proxy
+# Cloud SQL Auth proxy

 ![CI][ci-badge]
 [![Go Reference][pkg-badge]][pkg-docs]

-The [Cloud SQL Proxy][proxy-page] is a binary that provides IAM-based authorization and encryption when connecting to a Cloud SQL instance.
+The [Cloud SQL Auth proxy][proxy-page] is a binary that provides IAM-based authorization and encryption when connecting to a Cloud SQL instance.

 See the [Connecting Overview][connection-overview] page for more information on